 Deeprot City is the final level in the game, and as such, it tests you on everything you've learned.
 You got grapple points, cannons, tight digging bits, moving platforms, brambles, the giant robot, the gun, nearly every type of enemy, it's a full gauntlet, and most of it is quite fun.
 However, what keeps Deeprot City from getting any higher for me is the elevator segment at the end, which floods you with enemies for a smidge too long, on top of already being placed quite a bit away from a checkpoint.
 It is the final level so I can't complain too much, but I did get pretty frustrated by the end there.

 Roboburr Pits is one of the less memorable levels for me, but it's not even all that bad, and both of its main gimmicks are pretty solid.
-The giant sawblades serve as a nice obstacle that can be genuinely pretty tough to sync up with, and using water to create rock to dig through out of the water is a clever reversal of the volcanic rocks in Marauder Beach.
+The giant sawblades serve as a nice obstacle that can be genuinely pretty tough to sync up with, and using water to create rock to dig through out of the lava is a clever reversal of the volcanic rocks in Marauder Beach.
 This stage is another notable spike in difficulty, but it's a fair one that's quite satisfying to complete.

 Witchfire Bog is a stage all about ooze.
 There's the dangerous blue ooze that you need to carefully squeeze around, and the helpful purple ooze that slings you back if you try to escape.
 It's that latter mechanic that really makes this level for me, the purple ooze is super creative and fun to use, and trying to find the nearest path of dirt you can use to break out is a fun platforming puzzle.
 However, Witchfire Bog did feel a bit too short and easy, especially for a secret level.
 It feels like it ended just before it could really make the absolute most out of its very cool ideas.